heyysudarshan/exploring-the-world-of-kotlin/readme.md

 47. Creating a `mutable` map in Kotlin.
 48. Creating an `immutable` (read-only) set in Kotlin.
 49. Creating a `mutable` set in Kotlin.
+50. Using `varargs` to pass any number of elements to a function.

 ### Practice solutions